-All around the world, gender based violence, including sexual violence is being inflicted on women and girls in epidemic proportions.
-There’s less freedom, and a lot less protection, different cultures have different understandings, and have different ways of dealing with sexual assault.
-We live in a country that has cracked down on sexual assault with doctors and people we can go to for help.
-Helen clark priminster of New Zealand in 1999, went to the police and said that sexual violence is not okay and all assault and rape charges must be investigated, and she put a huge impact on New Zealand and our sexual assault crimes.
-However this is still an issue .
+Gender based violence, including sexual violence is being inflicted on women and girls in epidemic proportions.
+Different cultures have different ways of dealing with sexual assault.
+We live in a country that has cracked down on it and we have doctors and people we can go to for help.
+Helen Clarke, Prime Minister of New Zealand in 1999, went to the police and said that sexual violence is not okay and all assault and rape charges must be investigated, and this had a huge impact on New Zealand and our sexual assault crimes.
+However it is still an issue .

-Rape and sexual assault are not tolerated in any civilised society.
-In New Zealand the supporting leadership has been very active, occasionally of course it does slip.
+In New Zealand the sporting leadership has been very active.
 Rape and sexual assault come down to the unequal position of men and women.
-Women don’t have power.
-Causes and affects are power.
-There is a very famous American case, involving a high class producer in New York, raped one, however sexually assaulted many.
+Women don’t have as much power.
+There is a high profile case right now in America, involving a powerful producer in New York, who is accused of raping one woman, and sexually assaulting many.
 The term “the casting couch” was used, meaning if you didn’t sleep with the producer you didn’t get the part.
-He sexually abused 2 very famous actors Angelina Jolie andJennifer Laurence.
-It was all about power, his perspectives were that he could do it, he could do what he wanted and was a very powerful man, a man who had been good friends with Hilary Clinton.
-Rape and assault are not tolerable in any civilised society.
+Both Angelina Jolie, Jennifer Laurence and many more stars have accused him of sexually assaulting them.
+It is all about power, his perspectives were that he could do it, he could do what he wanted and was a very powerful man, a man who had been good friends with Hilary Clinton.
+This case started the global “me too” movement.
+If he is convicted, it will be a massive empowerment for women globally.
+Rape and assault are not tolerated in any civilised society.

-Even in Australia we have our dark stories, we have the royal commission that is investigating people who are abused in state care including assault and rape, and in New Zealand there is currently and investigation taking place on kids who are put into state care in the youth homes who were assaulted and sexually abused by staff and by other boys.
-This inquiry will take place in New Zealand the year.
-This is a quote form an article called Is The State A Physcopath North and South Magazine July 2018 “consider an individual being accused of the crimes the state is accused of (and has been found guilty of or admitted to) serial rape of children, torture and violence against children and neglect of children”.
+Even in Australia we have our dark stories.
+We have the royal commission that is investigating people who are assaulted and raped in state care.
+In New Zealand there is currently and investigation taking place on boys in state care who were in youth homes.
+They were assaulted and sexually abused by staff and by other boys.
+This inquiry will happen this year.
+An interesting article , “Is The State A Psychopath” in July 2018 in North and South Magazine considers “an individual being accused of the crimes the state is accused of … serial rape of children, torture and violence against children and neglect of children”.